konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 9. Move to `Credentials` tab and save `Secret` value
 10. In `Users` navbar item create users

+###  Environment Variables
-#### To integrate konfuzio with keycloak you need to set the following environment variables for you Konfuzio Server installation:
+To integrate konfuzio with keycloak you need to set the following environment variables for you Konfuzio Server installation:

 - `KEYCLOAK_URL` (http://127.0.0.1:8080/ - for localhost)
 - `OIDC_RP_SIGN_ALGO` (`RS256` - by default)